 Test and trace support payment (TTSP) scheme

 The government set up an NHS Test and Trace support payment scheme to support low income workers whose earnings are affected by having to self-isolate, or who look after a child or qualifying young person who has to self-isolate, with a £500 grant.

 Am I eligible for a test and trace support payment?

-To be eligible for the scheme, you must be a Hinckley & Bosworth Borough Council resident and meet all four of the following criteria:
+To be eligible for the scheme, you must be a Hinckley & Bosworth Borough Council resident.

-- You must be unable to work from home and have a significant loss of income as a result of having to stay at home and self-isolate
+- Unable to work from home and will lose income as a result

-- You must be currently receiving universal credit, working tax credit, income-based employment and support allowance, income-based jobseeker’s allowance, income support, housing benefit and/or pension credit
+- Currently receiving universal credit, working tax credit, income-based employment and support allowance, income-based jobseeker’s allowance, income support, housing benefit and/or pension credit